dotnet/docs/docs/core/tools/dotnet-environment-variables.md

 ### `DOTNET_ROLL_FORWARD`

 Determines roll forward behavior.
-For more information, see [the `--roll-forward` option for the dotnet CLI command](dotnet.md#options-for-running-an-application).
+For more information, see [the `--roll-forward` option for the dotnet command](dotnet.md#rollforward).

 ### `DOTNET_ROLL_FORWARD_TO_PRERELEASE`

 If set to `1` (enabled), enables rolling forward to a pre-release version from a release version.
 By default (`0` - disabled), when a release version of .NET runtime is requested, roll-forward will only consider installed release versions.

-For more information, see [the `--roll-forward` option for the dotnet CLI command](dotnet.md#options-for-running-an-application)
+For more information, see [the `--roll-forward` option for the dotnet command](dotnet.md#rollforward)

 ### `DOTNET_ROLL_FORWARD_ON_NO_CANDIDATE_FX`